luojc714/code-snippet/README.md

 # code-snippet
-some code snippet for reminder.
+Some code snippet for reminder.